 Here in Hastings it’s been cold just like the rest of the country.
 I walked right up to the highest point in the area a few days ago and it’s still covered in snow.
-Here is some evidence of a cow caught on the fence: This is probably the final post of the year which [...]

 This sheep, it not functioning anymore.

 December 30th, 2010

 My dad has some magical glass that he can put in front of his camera to make things sparkle!
 Here I borrowed the camera and applied the sparklizer to the Christmas tree!

 December 24th, 2010

 Here’s a collection of interesting Scheme videos you can watch instead of the usual Christmas TV: